 This refers to the color of the dog, which is a beautiful fawn/brown color.
 You will see variety within the color itself, with certain coats being lighter or darker.
 You may even hear terms like sable fawn and blue fawn, but they still fall into the fawn color category, which is the most common color for Chihuahuas.
 These dogs can have different markings and be short- or long-haired.

-Now you know the different characteristics that you may come across when viewing the different types of Chihuahua.
+Now you know the different characteristics that you may come across when viewing the different Chihuahua breeds.
 They all offer huge personalities that emit confidence and self-reliance, which is one reason that this is a popular dog breed.

 The Chihuahua has more variations than any other, which is nice if you own one or plan to bring one into the family.
 You can have a unique dog that fits your preferences for color, size, and shape.